AshokTippaluri/MY_LEARNINGS/kubernatesNode.md

 What is Kubernetes -

-> Open-source container orchestration tool
+> Open-source container orchestration tool,
-> Developed by Google
+> Developed by Google,
-> Help you manage containerized applications on different environments
+> Help you manage containerized applications in different environments.

   1. Master component